-The Kimberley is often considered the last frontier in Australia, and with some of the best wilderness experiences on offer anywhere in the country, there’s little wonder the region allures visitors from all over the world.
+The Kimberley is often considered to be the last frontier in Australia, and with some of the best wilderness experiences on offer anywhere in the country, there’s little wonder the region allures visitors from all over the world.

 I’m often asked ‘what’s the right amount of time to spend in the Kimberley’, and my answer is usually ‘how long do you have’?
 There is so much to see and do and vast distances to cover.
 You will need to plan your visit carefully, including the season you choose to travel in and the equipment you take.
 A guided tour is a good option for those who are unsure about navigating the region under their own steam.

 Here are ten top things to do in the Kimberley.